New Gambia president Adama Barrow takes oath in Senegal

+Longtime ruler Yahya Jammeh, who came to power in a 1994 coup, has refused to step down despite losing a disputed December 1 presidential election, deepening a political crisis.

-Barrow, the winner of a disputed December 1 vote, was inaugurated on Thursday in a hastily-arranged ceremony at Gambia's embassy in the Senegalese capital, Dakar.
+Barrow, who had recently sought shelter in Senegal, was inaugurated on Thursday in a hastily-arranged ceremony at Gambia's embassy in the Senegalese capital, Dakar.

 "This is a day no Gambian will ever forget in a lifetime," Barrow said in a speech immediately after being sworn in.

+The council's decision came as the Senegalese and Nigerian armies said they were deploying troops to Gambia as part of an operation by ECOWAS, West Africa's regional bloc, aiming to uphold the result of last month's vote.

+"The Nigerian military will deploy its assets as part of (a) standby force to protect the people of the Gambia and maintain sub regional peace and security," Nigeria's armed forces said in a statement.

-Jammeh, who came to power in a 1994 coup, declared a national state of emergency earlier this week, while the parliament has extended his term in office by 90 days.
+Earlier this week, Jammeh had declared a national state of emergency, while the parliament extended his term in office by 90 days.
+He has not been heard from since his mandate expired at midnight.

-In Dakar, the small embassy room held about 40 people, including Senegal's prime minister and the head of Gambia's electoral commission.
+In Dakar, the small embassy room held about 40 people, including Senegal's prime minister, the head of Gambia's electoral commission and officials from ECOWAS.

-Also at the event were officials from ECOWAS, West Africa's regional bloc, which is threatening a military intervention to force Jammeh to leave office.

 In his inauguration speech, Barrow called ECOWAS, the African Union and United Nations to "support the government and people of the Gambia in enforcing their will".

-Her also ordered Gambia's armed forces to remain in their barracks and called for "allegiance to the motherland."
+He also ordered Gambia's armed forces to remain in their barracks and called for "allegiance to the motherland".

 Military operation